 1.1 Memorandum of Understanding.
 Each U. T. System institution should engage its affiliated foundations in a process to review or develop a Memorandum of Understanding (MOU).
 The process should principally involve the institution and the affiliated foundation, including the chief executive of the university, the chief executive officer of the affiliated foundation, and the chair of the foundation board.
 Representatives of the U. T. System’s Office of External Relations, Office of Academic Affairs or Office of Health Affairs, Office of General Counsel, and Office of the Board of Regents and the affiliated foundation’s legal counsel should be engaged as necessary throughout the process.

 The resulting proposed MOU should substantially comply with a model MOU developed with broad and appropriate input from U. T. System institutions and university-affiliated foundations and approved by the Board of Regents.
 The MOU should also include the provisions listed in Section 1.2 below.

-The MOU process should culminate in a formal adoption of the MOU between the System or the institution and respective affiliated foundation executed by the institutional President or the Chancellor after approval by the Deputy Chancellor, the appropriate Executive Vice Chancellor, and the Vice Chancellor and General Counsel.
+The MOU process should culminate in a formal adoption of the MOU between the System or the institution and respective affiliated foundation executed by the institutional President or the Chancellor after approval by the appropriate Executive Vice Chancellor and the Vice Chancellor and General Counsel.